 - Anti-Bacterial – copper compounds have been used as bacteriostatic agents and fungicides, as well as wood preservatives.
 This metal’s hygienic properties make it useful to slow down the growth of bacteria like E-coli, legionella and MRSA.

-- Strength – copper is a tough metal, and so are its alloys.
-They don’t shatter or become brittle when exposed to temperatures below 0o
+- Strength – one of the great mechanical properties of copper is strength.
+Copper is a tough metal, and so are its alloys, as they don’t shatter or become brittle when exposed to temperatures below 0o

 - Non-Magnetic – this is a non-ferrous metal, which makes it useful for military applications, for instance.